-Currently, the groups most likely to vote are made up largely of individuals benefitting from the status quo policies.
+Currently, the groups most likely to vote are made up largely of individuals benefiting from the status quo policies.

 This is a good start.
 However, without an eye toward who is most affected by these interventions, we risk widening the participation gap.
 Often, these interventions work best for individuals who already look like the “typical” voter, and can struggle to improve turnout among traditionally underrepresented groups.

 So how can we close the participation gap?

 Two recent working papers offer evidence that we might already know how close the gap.
 But it requires us to rethink what counts as a voter turnout intervention.